LinkedIn Company Page 10 Ways to Leverage it

 • Access your Page Super or Content admin view.

-• Click the Add product button.
+• Click the +Create button

 • Your default Community hashtag is your #productname.
 For example, ABC Tools would be #abctools.
 Custom hashtags aren’t currently available.